Havøysund National Tourist Route is a 41-mile-long stretch of road between Kokelv and Havøysund in the county of Finnmark in Northern Norway.

 What to see

-Havøysund is the centre of Norway's northernmost municipality and also one of the largest fishing villages in Norwegian Lapland.
+Havøysund is the center of Norway's northernmost municipality and also one of the largest fishing villages in Norwegian Lapland.

-Arctic View is a popular viewpoint for watching the Arctic Ocean and the midnight sun.
-Open in summer.
+Arctic View is a popular viewpoint and restaurant for watching the Arctic Ocean and the midnight sun.
+Arctic View is open during the summer season.

 The world's northernmost windmill park was officially opened in June 2003.
 Havøygavlen Windmill Park consists of 16 wind turbines.